Preparing for Plastic Surgery

 Dr. Hsu will examine the area(s) of your body you are interested in discussing and determine whether you are a good and safe candidate for surgery.
 He understands that it is normal to feel anxiety during the exam and will make it as quick and comfortable as possible.
 If surgery is appropriate, he will then fully review details of the surgical procedure(s) you are seeking, potential risks and complications, and show you before and after photos of typical surgical results.

-You will be offered references of other patients that have had a similar procedure, match your age, body type, and personality (they have volunteered to speak to our new patients and to share their experience).
 Dr. Hsu makes it a priority to know each of his patients extremely well, developing an intimate connection with them to help them feel as comfortable and relaxed as possible.
 Please see our testimonials section to hear some of our patients’ experiences in their own words.